SherG/perpetual-elm/exampleSite/content/services/sba-loans.md

 #### Standard 7(a)

+* Maximum amount: $5 million
+* Eligibility and credit decisions: determined by the SBA with the exception of some lenders who have delegated authority to make the decision.
+* Revolving lines of credit: Up to 10 years (Note: This requires a CAPLines submission.
+See below)
+* SBA turnound time: 5-10 business days
+* Collateral: The SBA states that: "Lenders are not required to take collateral for loans up to $25,000.
+For loans in excess of $350,000, the SBA requires that the lender collateralize the loan to the maximum extent possible up to the loan amount.
+If business fixed assets do not 'fully secure' the loan the lender may include trading assets (using 10% of current book value for the calculation), and must take available equity in the personal real estate (residential and investment) of the principals as collateral."

 #### SBA Express

+* Maximum amount: $350,000
 * (The SBA will respond within 36 hours.
 Up to $350k is available.
-Lender makes eligibility decisions.
+Lender makes eligibility
+* decisions.
 * ##